 Bus fare to Trenton is $2.55 each way, exact amount required.
 Approximate time to downtown Trenton is 35-40 minutes.

 Take Route 1 south past the Nassau Park and Quakerbridge Mall areas towards Trenton.
 Remain right onto Route 129 South.
 From Route 129 South turn right onto South Broad Street.
 Turn right onto Hamilton Street, then turn right onto South Clinton Avenue and then right onto Elmer Street.
 You may park in the Shopping Center on the left.
 The office is at the end of Elmer Street.

 7. WHAT DO I DO WHEN I GET INTO THE SOCIAL SECURITY OFFICE?

-When you enter the office, you will need to take a number from the self-service kiosk and wait for your number to be called.
+When you enter the office, you will need to take a number from the kiosk and wait for the number to be called.
 Be sure to have all of your documents in order.
-When your number is called, go to the appropriate window.
+When your number is called, go to the assigned window.
 After you submit your application, you should request a receipt for your application.
-It may take 4-6 weeks for the Social Security Administration to issue you a number and mail you a social security card.
-If there are any problems, tracking your application, it will be easier if you have a receipt.
-If you do not receive a number within 8 weeks, please contact the Social Security office to check on the status of your application.
+It may take 4-6 weeks for the SSA to issue you a number and mail you the social security card.
+If there are any problems, tracking your application will be easier if you have a receipt.
+If you do not receive a number within 8 weeks, please contact the SSA office to check on the status of your application.

 Name: You must use your name exactly as it appears in your passport and other immigration documents.
 Do not use a nickname or an English version of your name.
-Married women can use a married name if the passport has been annotated to reflect the married name.
+Should you marry, you can use a married name if the passport has been updated.

-Address: You must provide a complete local address on the application form.
+Address: You must provide a complete local address on the application.
 This is the address to which your social security card will be mailed.
 Inaccurate or incomplete addresses resulting in a lost social security card that cannot be delivered by mail.

 Citizenship: You should check the box 'legal alien allowed to work"